ChessLogical/Sled-Ops/README.md

 latest reply brings post to top in main page,
 At this point requires intense testing to find and eliminate bugs. that will take a few days but then after that 80+ percent of app should be done and tested.

+11/ refined to get warnings out, still untested and also a critical time in the dev because from here it can fork out to be very different things.